colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

 [readwrite.com](http://readwrite.com/2014/04/10/raspberry-pi-vpn-tutorial-server-secure-web-browsing/)
 is well worth a read and I learned much from it.

+Before you start, check whether your router can operate as a VPN server.
+Many modern modems can do that and if yours can then it is likely that it would be better to use that rather than use a Pi.

 # Pre-requisites

 * A Raspberry Pi of any flavour, with a network connection (wifi or ethernet).